learn-co-curriculum/hs-foundations-environment-setup/README.md

   # instead of a hardcoded path.

     # NODE_PATH
+    # Node Path from Homebrew I believe
     export NODE_PATH="/usr/local/lib/node_modules:$NODE_PATH"

-    # This NODE path won't break anything even if you don't have NODE installed.
+    # Those NODE & Python Paths won't break anything even if you
+    # don't have NODE or Python installed.
+Eventually you will and
+    # then you don't have to update your bash_profile

   # Configurations